Long dormant Iceland volcano erupts for first time in 6,000 years

-“We ask people to keep away from the immediate area and stay safe.” tweeted Iceland’s Prime Minister Katrín Jakobsdóttir.
+“We ask people to keep away from the immediate area and stay safe.” tweeted Iceland’s prime minister, Katrín Jakobsdóttir.

-Authorities additionally closed down roads in the vicinity and warned residents that “gas pollution” might effect the area.
+Authorities additionally closed down roads in the vicinity and warned residents that “gas pollution” might affect the area.

 Hours after bursting through, lava had traveled about six-tenths of a mile down the mountain and covered an area around one-third of a mile wide, according to the meteorological department’s website.